Fourier Series and Transform

 3. Complex numbers also symbolize rotation, which makes for a nice intuitive explanation (see below).

-Proof of orthogonality of the Fourier series
+Proof of orthogonality for the Fourier series

 Gibbs phenomenon